danielpfeifer02/ebpf-fast-relays/README.md

 ## Run the example of adaptive packet handling ##
 0)  Navigate inside the 'loopback_quic' folder
-1)  Execute 'sudo make ingress' to build and run the eBPF program inside the kernel
+1)  Execute 'sudo make ingress' to build and hook the eBPF program inside the kernel
-2)  Execute 'go run quic_traffic.go' to create some quic traffic on the system (you should see both high and low priority messages being transmitted)
-3)  Change ...
+2)  Execute 'sudo make manage' to build the c program that will handle the eBPF-map access that is used to enable/disable the packet dropping
+3)  Execute 'go run *.go' to run the main program loop of the example
+4)  Execute 'sudo make clean' to remrove all the files and unhook the eBPF program from the kernel